Preston Robert Tisch: New York Giants (1991-2005)

 In 1991, Tisch purchased fifty percent of the New York Giants of the National Football League.
 The team had been owned by the Mara family since the team's founding, but the stakes were split at the time between Wellington Mara and his brother Jack's family, with Jack's son Tim given control of his father's share upon his death.
 Tim was ill at the time, fighting Hodgkin's disease, and no longer desired to participate in the team's operations; Tisch and Tim's family would eventually come to terms on the purchase of their share of the team shortly after the Giants won Super Bowl XXV.
 During his time as owner, Tisch contributed to the business operations of the team, using his experiences as an executive to manage the team's front office.
-As an executive, Tisch also served on the NFL's Finance and Super Bowl Policy committees.
+Tisch was also on the NFL's Finance and Super Bowl Policy committees.

 Tisch held the share until he died on November 15, 2005, from brain cancer.
-Tisch's death followed Wellington Mara's death by three weeks and that of his brother, Laurence, by exactly two years.
-His share of the Giants passed to his son Steve, who co-owns the team with Mara's son John.
+Tisch died three weeks after Wellington Mara and two years after his brother Laurence.
+He bequeathed his share of the Giants to his son Steve, who co-owns the team with Mara's son John.

 Tisch was posthumously inducted into the New York Giants' Ring of Honor in 2010.

 Business career

-Tisch began his career in business when he opened a hotel, the Grand Hotel in 1946, with his brother, Larry.
-After years of losing money the hotel burnt down under suspicious circumstances.
+Tisch began his career in business in 1946, when he opened the Grand Hotel with his brother Larry.
+After years of losing money, the hotel burnt down under suspicious circumstances.
 The brothers continued to expand their hotel business, building the Americana Hotel in Bal Harbor in 1957, designed to attract convention business, one of the first such hotels in the country.
-Later on, he successfully led the hospitality and hotel industry to a large expansion between the 1960s and 1970s.
+Later on, he led the hospitality and hotel industry to a large expansion between the 1960s and 1970s.

-Tisch also served for 19 years as chairman of the New York Convention and Visitors Bureau, also known as NYC & Company, which spearheaded NYC's "The Big Apple" campaign and popularized the New York City nickname.
-He eventually purchased stock in Loew's Inc. in 1958, owning the company beginning in 1959, and creating Loew's Corporation as a parent company of Loew's Theatres and Loew's Hotels in 1970.
+Tisch for 19 years was chairman of the New York Convention and Visitors Bureau, also known as NYC & Company, which spearheaded NYC's "The Big Apple" campaign and popularized the nickname.
+He purchased stock in Loew's Inc. in 1958, acquired a controlling share in 1959, and created Loew's Corporation as a parent company of Loew's Theatres and Loew's Hotels in 1970.
 Bob was named president and Chief Operating Officer of Loews in 1968.
-In 1968, Loews acquired Lorillard, the 5th largest tobacco company in the United States at the time, which owned the popular brands Kent, Newport and True.
-Both Bob and his brother retired as co-CEOs of Loews on December 31, 1998.
+In 1968, Loews acquired Lorillard, the 5th-largest tobacco company in the United States at the time, which owned the popular brands Kent, Newport, and True.
+Bob and his brother retired as co-CEOs of Loews on December 31, 1998.
 Loews eventually diversified into fields such as insurance and natural gas.